• Skip to primary navigation

 On the other hand, paneer is a better source of calcium than cottage cheese.

-It is important to note that while protein content is similar in both cheeses, the amino acid profile differs slightly.
+Note that while protein content is similar in both cheeses, the amino acid profile differs slightly.

 Paneer has a higher concentration of methionine and cysteine, while cottage cheese contains more lysine and tryptophan.